1.1. What is the overall aim of the WiFi4EU initiative?

 1.2.
 Who can participate in the WiFi4EU initiative?

 The WiFi4EU initiative is open to public sector bodies from the EU Member States and participating EEA countries (Norway and Iceland).
-In both the first and the present call for applications, only the municipalities (or equivalent local administrations) or associations of municipalities may participate.
-The specific list of entities eligible to apply was agreed by the Member States and is available for reference here: https://ec.europa.eu/digital-single-market/en/wifi4eu-municipalities?lang=en.
+Only the municipalities (or equivalent local administrations) or associations of municipalities may participate.
+The specific list of entities eligible to apply for the fourth call was agreed by the Member States.

 Each municipality can only benefit from one voucher during the entire duration of the WiFi4EU initiative.
-Therefore, municipalities awarded a voucher in one call are not eligible to apply for any subsequent calls, whereas municipalities which were not successful may try again and reapply in future calls.
+Therefore, municipalities awarded a voucher in a previous WiFi4EU call were not eligible to apply for a later call, whereas unsuccessful municipalities could try again in later calls.

 1.3.
 What is the amount of the WiFi4EU voucher?